Whitey Bulger: Fugitive

-In mid-November 1995, Weeks and Bulger met for the last time at the lion statues at the front of the New York Public Library Main Branch and adjourned for dinner at a nearby restaurant.
+In mid-November 1995, Weeks and Bulger met for the final time at the lion statues at the front of the New York Public Library Main Branch and adjourned for dinner at a nearby restaurant.
 According to Weeks:

 At the end of our dinner, he seemed more aware of everything around him.
 His tone was a little more serious, and there wasn't as much joking as usual.
 He repeated the phrase he had used before that a rolling stone gathers no moss, which told me that he knew he was going to be on the move again.
 I got the feeling that he was resigning himself to the fact that he wasn't coming back.
 Up until then, I always believed he thought there was a chance he had beat the case.
 However, at that point, there was something different going on with him.
 I didn't fully understand all the aspects of his case.
 It would be another six months before it became clearer.
 Yet at that moment, in that restaurant in New York, I sensed that he had moved to a new place in his mind.
 It was over.
 He'd never return to South Boston.

-On July 7, 1996, a federal grand jury in Boston returned a 29-count indictment against Bulger and four other leaders of the Winter Hill Gang and the Patriarca family; Bulger was indicted on 13 counts of racketeering.
-On May 23, 2001, Bulger, along with Stephen and Michael Flemmi, were charged in a 48-count federal indictment with racketeering, murder, and other crimes.
+On July 7, 1996, a federal grand jury in Boston returned a twenty-nine-count indictment against Bulger and four other leaders of the Winter Hill Gang and the Patriarca family; Bulger was indicted on thirteen counts of racketeering.
+On May 23, 2001, Bulger, along with Stephen and Michael Flemmi, were charged in a forty-eight-count federal indictment with racketeering, murder and other crimes.

-On November 17, 1999, Weeks was arrested by a combined force of the DEA and the Massachusetts State Police.
-Although by this time he was aware of Bulger's FBI deal, he was determined to remain faithful to the neighborhood code of silence.
-However, while awaiting trial in Rhode Island's Wyatt federal prison, Weeks was approached by a fellow inmate, a "made man" in the Patriarca family, who told him, "Kid, what are you doing?
+On November 17, 1999, Weeks was arrested by a combined force of the DEA and the MSP.
+Although by this time he was aware of Bulger's FBI deal, he was determined to remain faithful to South Boston's code of silence even though he potentially faced dying in prison if convicted.
+However, while awaiting trial in Rhode Island's Wyatt Detention Facility, Weeks was approached by a fellow inmate, a "made man" in the Patriarca family, who suggested that Weeks turn informer.
+The Patriarca soldier told him, "Kid, what are you doing?
 Are you going to take it up the ass for these guys?
 Remember, you can't rat on a rat.
 Those guys have been giving up everyone for thirty years."